marisacasillas/lm-task-2023/README.md

 I'm hoping that this will take 1–3 hours of your time in total, depending on how experienced you are with these kinds of tasks and how determined you are to double check your work and/or add extra bells and whistles.

 The purpose of these tasks is for me to get a sense of where your strengths are when it comes to data-centered tasks.
-Equally important these tasks should also give you a glimpse into the kinds of data-centered tasks that our lab manager leads.
+Equally important, these tasks should also give you a glimpse into the kinds of data-centered tasks that our lab manager leads.

 Each task is described below.
 For each there is a "satisfaction" goal and a "reach" goal.
 It's perfectly fine to set your aims on the satisfaction goal!